-Environmental Health Services has three lead risk assessors licensed through the Indiana Department of Environmental Management (IDEM) whose purpose are to educate the public on the hazards that lead poses, to recognize and evaluate those hazards, and to educate homeowners on lead safe work practices.
+Environmental Health Services has Indiana Licensed Lead-Based Paint Inspectors/Lead Risk Assessors on staff, who educate the public on the hazards that lead poses, recognize and evaluate those hazards in homes of lead poisoned children, and to educate homeowners on lead-safe work practices.

-Contrary to public belief, lead poisoning is still prevalent throughout the United States and still constitutes a major public health risk, particularly to children six years old and under.
-In Elkhart County there have been an estimated 270 children documented with elevated blood lead levels since 1994.
-It is important to remember that damage caused by lead poisoning is NOT reversible.
+Contrary to public belief, lead poisoning is still prevalent throughout the United States and still constitutes a major public health risk, particularly to children ages six and under.
+In Elkhart County there have been an estimated 360 children documented with elevated blood lead levels since the year 2000.
+It is important to remember that damage caused by lead poisoning is irreversible.

 What are the symptoms of lead poisoning?

 Symptoms of lead poisoning in children include, but are not limited to:

 - Behavioral problems

 - Hyperactivity or withdrawal